 - Increased tolerance to environmental stresses such as salinity, extreme temperatures, drought and frost

 - Increased crop yield

 What is Hybridization?

 Craigieburn nursery breeds closely related plants that are genetically different to produce a hybrid offspring.
-Scientist such as Gregor Mendel and Charles Darwin developed this process and many plant breeders later improved it.
+Scientists such as Gregor Mendel and Charles Darwin developed this process and many plant breeders later improved it.